kevin29a/viq-mcp/README.md

 # PostgreSQL MCP Server with Authentication

 A Model Context Protocol (MCP) server that provides authenticated access to PostgreSQL databases for Claude AI.
-Supports both Claude Desktop (stdio) and Claude Web (OAuth 2.0 with GitHub authentication).
+Supports Claude Web with GitHub OAuth 2.0 authentication and can be deployed on EC2 with RDS PostgreSQL.

 ## Features